Ananta-Ranganathan/tl/README.md

 ## TODO
 - Make a docker image for the server
-- Make the client have better ux (readability and undefined response handling)
 - Maybe figure out a better way to do the chunking to improve translation accuracy?
 Maybe clean the audio if I have the headroom?
 - See if whisper can do a good enough job with fewer resources